Why Time Savings Are a Big Deal for Student Housing Teams

 Each part of a property – classrooms, residential units, dining areas – comes with different safety codes, HVAC systems, and occupancy requirements.
 Routine inspections need to account for varying compliance rules, from fire safety in commercial kitchens to ADA accessibility in common spaces.

+That means maintenance and inspections have evolved from a clipboard-and-checklist task to a data-driven process.
 Industry consultants at Assetivity note that “human error is one of the leading causes of maintenance oversights in complex facilities.”

 Where Education Meets Everyday Living 🌇